btcpayserver/btcpayserver-doc/docs/Refund.md

 ## Processing refund

-In the next few steps, you follow along on how to process as refund.
+In the next few steps, you follow along on how to process a refund.
-Costumer has claimed the full or a portion of the Refund.
+Costumer has claimed the refund, and this is how to process it.

 1. Goto the Payouts tab in your menu.